dinki/View-Assist/View Assist dashboard and views/README.md

 * Update YAML template device config to reflect changes made making these unnecessary to define manually
 * Add new VA Assist listening CSS
 * Use VA device assist bar type to determine which to show when called
+* Look at both assisting and processing variants of the bar and popup (not working in SA but less impactful when others move to HassMic)